Scene Completeness-Aware Lidar Depth Completion for Driving Scenario: Introduction

 \section{Introduction}

+Depth is widely used to represent scene geometry~\cite{wu2023meta,wu2020geometry,wu2022toward,wu2023inspacetype,xu2020grid}.
 Autonomous driving usually adopts lidars as the main depth acquisition sensors due to their high precision and practicability on outdoor depth sensing.
 However, lidar scans are limited to number of scanlines and spatial resolutions, and thus they are sparse when aligned with images.
 Recent research on lidar depth completion for autonomous driving tries to complete sparse lidar depth into a dense map \cite{uhrig2017sparsity, Ma2017SparseToDense,qiu2018deeplidar,ma2019self,zhong2019deep,leedepth,wang2018pnp,imran2019depth, chodosh18, chen2019learning, shivakumar2019dfusenet} using KITTI Depth Completion Dataset \cite{geiger2012we}.

 However, their depth map processing and evaluations always crop out the upper side of maps for two reasons.
 First, these upper side areas are usually sky or trees of low scene understanding interest.
 Second, lidars are active sensors with limited scanlines and smaller vertical field-of-view than cameras.
 Thus, most lidar scans do not span the whole image height and are concentrated on the lower parts of images.
 For KITTI, topside 1/3 to 1/4 areas are unscanned by lidars.
 Also, KITTI's depth groundtruth is acquired by accumulating 3D point clouds with a 64-scanline lidar.
 Hence their groundtruth are also concentrated on the lower parts of images.
 Both of KITTI's quantitative and qualitative evaluations focus only on the lower parts.